femboyfin/dbdideas/misc.md

 ### Teammate loadout previews

 Show the loadouts (perks, offerings, items, and addons) of survivors to one another, allowing survivors to play into each others perks.
-This is [partially planned](<https://x.com/DeadbyDaylight/status/1956094946320007554>), but only for perks and only once survivors are in the match, meaning you cannot plan your build around others (e.g. you may still have multiple healing players, multiple open-handeds, 4 kindreds, etc and only realize this once you're in-game).
+This is [partially planned](<https://x.com/DeadbyDaylight/status/1956094946320007554>), but only for perks and only once survivors are in the match, meaning you cannot plan your build around others (e.g. you may still have multiple healing players, multiple Open-Handed's, 4 Kindreds, etc and only realize this once you're in-game).

 ### Status effects in survivor HUD